We ran out of pedometers, you can use this free smartphone application: www.accupedo.com.

 Frequently Asked Questions:

 Can we have a team of staff, faculty and students?
-Yes, they will need to all register through the Work Well portal and students will create an account.
+Yes, they will need to all register through the on-line portal or paper entry.

-What if we we want to add or delete people to our team?
-You can adjust in registration until the start date, then email firstname.lastname@example.org to make the adjustment manually.
+What if we we want to add people to our team?
+You can add people to your team until the challenge begins.
+Afterwards, you cannot add more people.